 Now, more than ever, networking is a key part of business life.
 It can lead to finding a new job, new clients, new business opportunities and partnerships and most importantly, a way to learn and understand the world around you.

-Even in our digital world we both crave and respond deeply to this this basic form of human connectedness.
+Even in our digital world we both crave and respond deeply to this basic form of human connectedness.
 However, while we may know it is necessary, we hate the thought of these sometimes-awkward interactions.
 It is easier to eat your sandwich at your desk than to go out and meet someone new.
 Even worse, sometimes after a great connection there seems to be no immediate result.

 In the last year at Georgetown, running two master’s programs–Integrated Marketing Communications and Design Management Communications–I have learned a lot of about networking.
 I do it all the time to recruit faculty, guest speakers and find interesting projects.
 I have learned five key things about how to network and why networking should take a higher priority on your ‘to-do’ list: